SparkPost/support-docs/support/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

       ![](media/enabling-https-engagement-tracking-on-sparkpost/gcp-https-lb-step2.png)

-      For "Host and path rules": the above default confguration (shown in gray) passes all traffic on the load balancer through to our back end; this is sufficient.
+      For "Host and path rules": the above default configuration (shown in gray) passes all traffic on the load balancer through to our back end; this is sufficient.

 1. <a name="gcp-frontend"></a>Frontend configuration